Iceberg REST Gateway (Floecat)¶

 Key packages under services:

-services.catalog– low-level helpers (table lifecycle, connector wiring, requirement enforcement, metadata sync).services.table/services.view/services.namespace– high-level use cases (create, commit, register, delete, property updates, rename).services.metadata– metadata import/materialization (Iceberg metadata files, snapshot transforms).services.planning– scan planning orchestration plusPlanTaskManager.services.staging– staged payload repository and TTL management.services.client– typed gRPC clients (TableClient, NamespaceClient, ViewClient, SnapshotClient, QueryClient, ConnectorClient, etc.).
+services.catalog– low-level helpers (table lifecycle, connector wiring, requirement enforcement, metadata sync).services.table– top-level table workflows plus subpackages forload,materialization,metadata, andtransaction.services.view/services.namespace– high-level view and namespace use cases.services.metadata– metadata import/materialization (Iceberg metadata files, snapshot transforms).services.planning– scan planning orchestration plusPlanTaskManager.services.staging– staged payload repository and TTL management.services.client– shared gRPC facade/wrappers used by the higher-level services.

 Tests mirror this layout so package-private collaborators (e.g., staged table repositories, planners) are still accessible without widening visibility.